Zerostack-open/zs-Docker-deploy/README.md

-# Pull ZCOS image contianer
+# Setup ZCOS contianer

-Use this container to pull the ZCOS image and install it on qualified hardware.
+Use this container to pull, install and configure ZCOS on qualified server hardware.

 ## Container operations
 ### Build the image
-#run ./make.sh
+#./make.sh - shell script to build, does the docker build

 #sudo docker build -t zerostack-setup .